bogeeee/restfuncs/readme.md

   @remote({/* RemoteMethodOptions */})
   myRemoteMethod(myComplexParam: { id?: number, name: string }, myCallback?: (percentDone: number) => void, myUploadFile?: UploadFile) {
     // ADVANCED:
-    // this.req.... // Access the raw (express) request.
-Field is simulated at call time.
-    // this.res.... // Access the raw (express) response.
-Field is simulated at call time.
+    // this.call.... // Access or modify the current call's context specific properties.
+I.e. this.call.res!.header("myHeader","...")
     // (myCallback as Callback).... // Access some options under the hood

     return `Hello ${myComplexParam.name}, your userId is ${this.myLogonUserId}` // The output automatically gets validated and shaped into the declared or implicit return type of `myRemoteMethod`.
 Extra properties get removed.
 TODO: See Typescript tips an tricks on how to shape the result